DoyleMichaelJames/Doyle-read-me/README.md

 - 10-years experience, in Marketing then Tech Support then **Product Management**;
 - enjoy QA, SQL, TTRPG;
+- night courses in UX, SCRUM, monetization;
-- always eager to learn and happy to help.
+- always eager to learn and happy to help 🤓

 ---